mohitbhatia1994/mohitbhatia1994.github.io/_posts/2015-09-13-my-first-blog-post.markdown

 ---
 Hello World

-This is my first blog post.
+This is my first blog post on github pages.
 Looking forward for a great blogging journey.

 Thank you
 Mohit Bhatia